agavrel/wireguard_cloud/README.md

 * 1) Amazon Machine Image: Select Ubuntu "Server 18.04 LTS (HVM), SSD Volume Type"
 * 2) Instance: Select "Free tier eligible" Instance of your choice
 * 3) Instance Details: Check "Protect against accidental termination"
 * 4) Storage: Don't go above 30gb if you want a free use.
+You can set 16gb for example.
 * 5) Tag: As you wish
 * 6) Security:  edit the current security group (don't add one) and setup the following ports for in-bound traffic, accessible from anywhere: